 Get the latest from TODAY

 “They’re starting to grow out of their egocentrism, so they’re able to understand another’s perspective.
-So, they’re more understanding of taking turns and not winning all the time,” says Marie Conti, the head of the The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.
+They’re more understanding of taking turns and not winning all the time,” said Marie Conti, the head of the The Wetherill School in Gladwyne, Pennsylvania, and a board member of the American Montessori Society.

-They start school with new challenges, but also more focus, which helps them conquer fine-motor tasks and complicated physical activities.
+Once they've left age 4 and enter age 5, they start school with new challenges, but also more focus, which helps them conquer fine motor tasks and complicated physical activities.

-“They are testing out skills that have gotten stronger as they grow,” says Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”
+“They are testing out skills that have gotten stronger as they grow,” said Tovah Klein, director of the Barnard College Center for Toddler Development and author of “How Toddlers Thrive.”

 Who among us wouldn’t want to wear a magical unicorn cape?

 - 9. Lego Classic Red Creativity Box Building Kit, $12, Walmart

 These classic Legos make great stocking stuffers in red and green.